tecoevo/tecoevo.github.io/pages/positions.md

 #### Eco-eco-evolutionary agriculture

-Workign at the interface of _eco_logy, _eco_nomics and _evo_lution this project takes on the true meaning of translational biology.
+Working at the interface of _eco_logy, _eco_nomics and _evo_lution this project takes on the true meaning of translational biology.
 Feeding more than 7 billion people puts immense pressure on the farming industry — especially since it is required not just for providing food directly to humans but also for feeding livestock.
 Similar to the antibiotic resistance issue in medicine, we are dealing with ever-evolving more virulent parasites in agriculture.
 Thousands of years of monocultures have reduced the genetic diversity, as well as the ability of the plants to fight back.
 This project aims to understand this interaction taking into account different ecological, evolutionary and economic standpoints.
 Ecologically, we need to ascertain how we are changing the environment by driving artificially selected variants of crops and their potential to disrupt the wild varieties of the host plant.
 Evolutionarily, the host-pathogen dynamics need to be understood: how do the evolution of pathogen virulence and the eco-evolutionary dynamics change when considering multiple pathogen/crop species?
 Lastly, all the previous points coalesce at the economic standpoint, to make sure that the farmers do not lose more yield than necessary while keeping the technique sustainable.  **Knowledge about the theory of dynamical systems, stochastic processes and scientific computing would be desirable.
 A keen interest in interfacing with bioeconomists and field ecologists is a requirement.**

 <!--#### Eco-evolutionary tuning of biological clocks